danielpclark/rutie/README.md

 You are highly encouraged to read the source code for this project.
 Every method that has been mapped from Ruby for public use in `src/class/*` is **very well documented** with example code.
 This is the best way to take off running with Rutie.
+There are also integration examples in the examples directory which are based off of this README.

 This project is a continuation of:
 * [ruru](https://github.com/d-unseductable/ruru/) (licensed MIT)